Neotron-Compute/Neotron-Book/src/1_introduction.md

 Each component has a semantic version number - `major.minor.patch`.
 The assocation is:

-* The BIOS will require a specific hardware version.
+* The BIOS will require a compatible hardware version.
-* The OS will require a specific BIOS version.
+* The OS will require a compatible BIOS version.
-* The Shell and Applications will require a specific OS version.
+* The Shell and Applications will require a compatible OS version.

 ## Open Source and Commercial Sales